 ELPAC Administration Overview

-Local educational agencies (LEAs) are required to administer the English Language Proficiency Assessments for California (ELPAC) to eligible students in kindergarten (or year one of a two-year kindergarten program, sometimes referred to as “transitional kindergarten”) through grade twelve.
+Local educational agencies (LEAs) are required to administer the English Language Proficiency Assessments for California (ELPAC) to eligible students in kindergarten—or year one of a two-year kindergarten program, also referred to as transitional kindergarten—through grade twelve.
 The ELPAC is comprised of two assessments:

-- Initial Assessment (IA)—an initial identification of students as English learners
+- Initial ELPAC—an initial identification of students as English learners (ELs)

-- Summative Assessment (SA)—an annual assessment to measure an English learner’s progress in learning English and identify the student's English language proficiency level
+- Summative ELPAC—an annual summative assessment to measure an ELs progress in learning English and to identify the student's English language proficiency level

-Information about the transition from the California English Language Development Test (CELDT) to the ELPAC and an implementation timeline is available on the About Web page.
+Information about the transition from the paper-based ELPAC to computer-based ELPAC and an implementation timeline is available on the About web page.

-The following are some basic administration facts about the ELPAC:
+Below are some of the basic administration facts about the computer-based ELPAC:

 - Four domains: Listening, Speaking, Reading, and Writing

-- Group administration for Listening, Reading and Writing at grades two through twelve (2–12)
+- Group administration for Listening, Reading, and Writing at grades three through twelve

 - All constructed-response items in the Writing domain (no multiple-choice items)